roi-itlab/reporting-tool/README.md

 </script>
 ```

-To configure the chart, you need to return a config object from the data function in **App.vue**:
+To configure the chart, you need to return a config object from the data function in **App.vue**, e.g.:

 ```js
 export default {